 I am always looking for practical takeaways, so here are a few:

 Pick a file-sharing site (e.g. Dropbox), create folders for the categories of your life (Auto, Medical, Housing, etc.), and keep everything important so you can easily access it.
 Bonus points if you have a system for naming files.

 Create and maintain a personal budget with monthly cash flows in Excel.

-- Never pay a late fee for anything.
+Never pay a late fee for anything.

 Get a whiteboard (it will help with Type I and Type II).

 Type II (Waking Up) You might have heard people say, “You don’t know anything when you come out of school.”
 How can they say that when you have spent your entire life presumably learning?
-One interpretation is that we are relatively unconscious of the workings of the world at that age because many of us have been insulated from parts of reality (e.g. growing up in the suburbs, the massive amount of raw information to be processed, etc.).
+One interpretation is that we are relatively unconscious of the workings of the world at that age because many of us have been insulated from parts of reality (e.g. growing up in the suburbs, the massive amount of raw information to process, etc.).
 A metaphor for gaining consciousness is waking up.
 I think of it as a combination of intellectual and emotional maturity and an existential ah-ha moment.
 From what I can tell, this is not inevitable, so it must be deliberately sought out, by paying attention and thinking.

 If you do not organize your thoughts, you do not know what you really think or why you feel a certain way.
 There are many ways to do this.
 One of my favorites is writing because we don’t think in paragraphs and essays, we think in words and sentences.
 Without writing those thoughts down, they can disappear or trail off without cohesion.
 Putting them together in a way that makes sense takes work.
 That is why good writers are good thinkers.